AaronBenDaniel/AaronBenDanielWebsite/content/projects.md

 !["Image of JONA ROV Electronics"](/img/projects/electronicscadnotube.webp)

 For our 2023-2024 year, the Robotics Team decided to switch from a 4in tube to a 6in tube.
 Redesigning the frame was the perfect opportunity to do this.
-Changing the size of our tube required a design of our electronics system.
+Changing the size of our tube required a redesign of our electronics system.
 We wanted to transition away from a literal wooden plank and instead wanted a cleaner and more professional solution.
 Our new design features a frame that holds up to 6 custom PCBs.
 This new design is far cleaner than our previous design, much more reliable, and looks… safer.
-This project is now complete, although small changes and additions may be made in the future, its core functionality is done.

 *See posts about the {{< linktotag "electronics-tube" "JONA ROV Electronics Enclosure">}}*